-Objects are the fundamental building block of Visual Basic; nearly everything you do in Visual Basic involves modifying objects.
-Every element of Microsoft Word — documents, tables, paragraphs, bookmarks, fields and so on — can be represented by an object in Visual Basic.
+Objects are the fundamental building blocks of Microsoft Visual Basic; almost everything that you do in Visual Basic involves modifying objects.
+Every element of Microsoft Word—such as documents, tables, paragraphs, bookmarks, and fields—can be represented by an object in Visual Basic.

 What are objects and collections?

 An object represents an element of Word, such as a document, a paragraph, a bookmark, or a single character.
 A collection is an object that contains several other objects, usually of the same type; for example, all the bookmark objects in a document are contained in a single collection object.
-Using properties and methods, you can modify a single object or an entire collection of objects.
+By using properties and methods, you can modify a single object or a whole collection of objects.

 What is a property?

 A property is an attribute of an object or an aspect of its behavior.
-For example, properties of a document include its name, its content, and its save status, as well as whether change tracking is turned on.
+For example, properties of a document include its name, its content, and its save status, and whether change tracking is turned on.
 To change the characteristics of an object, you change the values of its properties.

 Sub TrackChanges() Documents("Sales.doc").TrackRevisions = True End Sub

 Documents refers to the collection of open documents, and the name "Sales.doc" identifies a single document in the collection.
 The TrackRevisions property is set for that single document.

 Some properties cannot be set.
 The Help topic for a property indicates whether that property can be set (read/write) or can only be read (read-only).

 You can return information about an object by returning the value of one of its properties.
 The following example returns the name of the active document.